Truck Routing Software for ROI & Efficiency

 - How does the platform handle truck‑specific restrictions in live rerouting?

-- What does the dispatcher do when a route breaks at midday?
+- What happens when a route breaks at midday?

 - How much flexibility do drivers or reps have when local conditions don’t match the plan?